Our Data Sample Profile User Reviews Compare Versions Subscription Pricing Weekly Webinar IndustrySelect Blog Contact Us Free Demo

 Key Facts & Statistics in the U.S. Primary Metals Industry

-Key Trends and Statistics in the U.S. Primary Metals Industry
+Key Trends in the U.S. Primary Metals Sector

 4 MIN.
 READ

-Key Trends & Statistics in the U.S. Primary Metals Industry
+Key Trends and Statistics in the U.S. Primary Metals Sector

 Primary metal manufacturers smelt or refine metals.
 These companies work with both ferrous (iron) and nonferrous types.
 They refine them from ore, pig iron, and scrap metal.
 If you were to tour the production facilities, you would find processes based on the use of electricity, chemicals, or both.
 These manufacturers also make alloys composed of various combinations of metals.